 But how do we best capture the sound of the xylophone?
 The answer to this question starts with the microphone.
 Here are my top two recommendations for xylophone microphones:

-- Neumann KM 184: The Neumann KM 184 (link to check the price on Amazon) is a small diaphragm condenser microphone with a cardioid polar pattern.
+- Neumann KM 184: The Neumann KM 184 is a small diaphragm condenser microphone with a cardioid polar pattern.
 A pair of these microphones works very well on xylophone, particularly in live settings where the xylophone requires close-miking.
 The KM 184 is excellent at capturing the top end and the transient response of the xylophone with precision.

-- Royer R-121: The Royer R-121 (link to check the price on Amazon) is a famous ribbon dynamic microphone with a bidirectional (figure-8) polar pattern.
+- Royer R-121: The Royer R-121 is a famous ribbon dynamic microphone with a bidirectional (figure-8) polar pattern.
 Miking a xylophone with a single R-121 or a pair of R-121s is a great choice.
-The accuracy of this ribbon mic effectively captures the important transient information in the xylophone’s notes while its natural high-end roll-off lessens the harshness of the high xylophone frequencies.
-The result is a microphone capture that sounds strikingly similar to the way we’d hear the xylophone with our ears.
+The accuracy of this ribbon mic effectively captures the important transient information in the xylophone's notes while its natural high-end roll-off lessens the harshness of the high xylophone frequencies.
+The result is a microphone capture that sounds strikingly similar to the way we'd hear the xylophone with our ears.

 Let's talk about each of these recommendations in more detail after discussing the sound of the xylophone.